My secret hack to avoid blisters on the Camino de Santiago

 Please note that some links on our website are partnered with affiliates.
 Using an affiliate links does not make it more expensive for you to purchase.
 We receive a small commission whenever you buy something which in turn allows us to keep writing independent travel guides and your support is greatly appreciated.

-One response to “What to do about blisters on the Camino de Santiago?”
+3 responses to “My secret hack to avoid blisters on the Camino de Santiago”

 1. […] it’s really over.
 You may feel such sadness that the adventure is over that you even miss having blisters or the constant feeling of hunger.
 We call this the “post Camino blues.”
 But, how can […]